SKrotkih/SimpleOrganizer/README.md

 - singleton;
 - builder;

+Notes for using.
 On first start are created some tasks by default.
 You can add a new task by pressing on button '+' on the navigator bar.
-You can select row in tableview for start editing task.
+You can select line in tableview to start editing current task.
-You can also delete any task by left swipe gesture on the table view row.
+Any task may be deleted by left swipe gesture on the table view line.
-You can make fetch tasks.
-For that are used two tab bar view.
+For fetching tasks are used two tab bar.
 Upper tab bar is used for filtering by category.
 Bottom tab bar is used for filetering by icons.

-Category - is the entity which you can use for logical separating tasks.
+Category - entity which used for featching.
 There are some predefined category: 'ToDo', 'Work', 'Life', 'Events'.
-Some icons are predefined too.
+Icons are used for featching too.
+They are predefined too.

 The Project is in progress.
 In future:
 - add or remove icons and categories
 - make login (now is used login with default user and password on the parse.com).
 - add events to the Reminder app
-- Core Data iCloud (backend)
+- Core Data on iCloud (backend).

+16.07.2015: Added task list menu 'Activity'.
+Have used UIActivityViewController for that.
+Have made three menu items:  Erase Task, New Task and Switch DB type.